apache/phoenix-queryserver/python/phoenixdb/README.rst

     pip install -r requirements.txt
     python setup.py develop

-You can start a Phoenix QueryServer test instance on http://localhost:8765 for testing by running the following command in the phoenix-queryserver directory:
+You can start a Phoenix QueryServer instance on http://localhost:8765 for testing by running the following command in the phoenix-queryserver directory:

-    mvn clean verify -am -pl queryserver-it -Dtest=foo -Dit.test=QueryServerBasicsIT#startLocalPQS \
+    mvn clean verify -am -pl queryserver-it -Dtest=foo \
+    -Dit.test=QueryServerBasicsIT\#startLocalPQS \
     -Ddo.not.randomize.pqs.port=true -Dstart.unsecure.pqs=true

 If you want to use the library without installing the phoenixdb library, you can use